wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/02-plugin-requirements.md

  */
 ```

-This is known as the Plugin Header, and is written using a version of PHP's comment syntax called a Doc Block.
+This is known as the Plugin Header, and is written using a version of PHP's comment syntax called a DocBlock.

-To read more about comments in PHP, take a look at the commenting your code section of the PHP manual.
+To read more about comments in PHP, take a look at the [Comments](https://www.php.net/manual/en/language.basic-syntax.comments.php) page in the Basic Syntax section of the PHP manual.

 With your first plugin created, you can now browse to the Plugins page in the WordPress dashboard, and you will see your plugin available and ready to be activated.